2026 Estate Planning Checklist Boston

 What happens if I die without a will?

-Massachusetts intestacy laws decide where your assets go usually to close relatives and not always the way you would want.
+Massachusetts intestacy laws decide where your assets go.
+The state dictates what close relatives receive your assets and in what proportion, which is not always the way you would want.
 That’s why a proper plan matters.

 • Inventory your assets and debts